EvanHanna12/lain/README.md

 - cd into

 - npm i
-- Setting up the with the provided config.json file.
+- Setting up the bot with the provided config.json file.
 - node lain.js